-Physical Education
+Physical Education:

-SC 1512.1 Pol.
-102, 105 A physical education program consistent with curriculum regulations and Health, Safety and Physical Education academic standards will be developed and implemented.
+A physical education program consistent with curriculum will be developed and implemented.
 All ELBS students will have the opportunity to participate in weekly physical education and adapted physical education classes.

 - 1. Quality physical education instruction that promotes lifelong physical activity and provides instruction in the skills and knowledge necessary for lifelong participation will be provided by a certified Physical Education teacher. - 2.
-Physical education classes will be the means through which students learn, practice and are assessed on developmentally appropriate skills and knowledge necessary for lifelong, health-enhancing physical activity. - 3.
-A comprehensive physical education course of study that focuses on providing students the skills, knowledge and confidence to participate in lifelong, health-enhancing physical activity will be implemented. - 4.
-A varied and comprehensive curriculum that promotes both team and individual activities and leads to students becoming and remaining physically active for a lifetime will be provided in the physical education program. - 5.
-Adequate amounts of planned instruction will be provided in order for students to progress toward increased proficiency in the Health, Safety and Physical Education academic standards. - A local assessment system will be implemented to track student progress on the Health, Safety and Physical Education academic standards in coordination with each student's IEP team.
+Physical education classes will be the means through which students learn, practice and are assessed on developmentally appropriate skills and knowledge necessary for lifelong, healthenhancing physical activity. - 3.
+A comprehensive physical education course of study that focuses on providing students the skills, knowledge, and confidence to participate in lifelong, health-enhancing physical activity will be implemented. - 4.
+A varied and comprehensive curriculum that promotes both team and individual activities and leads to students becoming and remaining physically active for a lifetime will be provided in the physical education program.

-- 7. Students will be moderately to vigorously active as much time as possible during a physical education class; documented medical conditions and disabilities will be accommodated during class. - 8.
-Safe and adequate equipment, facilities and resources will be provided for physical education, fitness, swimming and biking classes. - Physical education will be taught by certified health and physical education teacher who will have access to appropriate professional development. - 10.
+- 5. Adequate amounts of planned instruction will be provided in order for students to progress toward increased proficiency in the Health, Safety and Physical Education academic standards. - 6.
+A local assessment system will be implemented to track student progress on the Health, Safety and Physical Education academic standards in coordination with each student's IEP team. - 7.
+Students will be moderately to vigorously active as much time as possible during a physical education class; documented medical conditions and disabilities will be accommodated during class. - 8.
+Safe and adequate equipment, facilities and resources will be provided for physical education, fitness, swimming and biking classes. - 9.
+Physical education will be taught by certified health and physical education teacher who will have access to appropriate professional development. - 10.
 Physical education classes will have a teacher-student ratio comparable to those of classroom for safe and effective instruction.
-Classroom staff and other individual student support staff will accompany the student to PE class to facilitate active individual participation
+Classroom staff and other individual student support staff will accompany the student to PE class to facilitate active individual participation.